roglew/pappy-proxy/docs/source/overview.rst

 In order for Pappy to view data sent using HTTPS, you need to add a generated CA cert (``certificate.crt``) to your browser.
-Certificates are generated using the ``gencerts`` command and are by default stored in the same directory as ``pappy.py``.
-This allows Pappy to act as a CA and MITM HTTPS connections.
-I believe that Firefox and Chrome ignore keychain/system certs, so you will have to install the CA cert to the browsers instead of (or in addition to) adding the cert to your keychain.
+Certificates are generated using the ``gencerts`` command and are by default stored in ``~/.pappy/certs``.
+This allows Pappy to act as a CA and sign any HTTPS certificate it wants without the browser complaining.
+This allows Pappy to decrypt and modify HTTPS requests.
+The certificate installation instructions are different for each browser.

 Firefox
 ~~~~~~~